aranya-project/aranya/crates/daemon/src/policy.md

 **Invariants**:

-- Only Members can create and communicate over APS channels.
+- Only Members can create and communicate over AFC channels.
 - Members can only create channels for the labels they've been assigned.
 - Members can only communicate over a bidi channel when they have `ChanOp::ReadWrite` permission.

 ### CreateUniChannel
-Creates a unidirectional "APS" channel.
+Creates a unidirectional "AFC" channel.
 This is an ephemeral command, which means that it can only be emitted within an ephemeral session and is not added to the graph of commands.
 Furthermore, it does not persist any changes to the factDB.

 The `create_uni_channel` action creates the `ChannelKey`, encapsulates it for the peer, and sends the encapsulation through the `CreateUniChannel` command.
 When processing the command, the corresponding recipient will decapsulate their key and store it in the shared memory DB.

 ```policy